ht-diva/jupyterlab_launcher/README.md

 `ssh -L local_port:remote_node:remote_port user@remote_host`

-You have to keep this running in your terminal, maybe using `tmux` or `screen`.
+You have to keep this terminal open as long as jupyterlab runs.
+It may be helpful to use [tmux](https://en.wikipedia.org/wiki/Tmux) or [screen](https://en.wikipedia.org/wiki/GNU_Screen).

 ### Open JupyterLab in your browser